VAT Monitoring with Webhooks: Detect Invalid EU Registrations Automatically

 // Verify HMAC-SHA256 signature

-const webhookSecret = process.env.VATNODE_WEBHOOK_SECRET! // whsec_... from creation
+const webhookSecret = process.env.VATNODE_WEBHOOK_SECRET! // vat_wh_... signing key from creation

 const payloadStr = req.body.toString('utf8')